Kansas Ghost Town List:

 Barnard (Lincoln County) Post Office 1888-present – Though there are a few remaining businesses today, and the post office is still in operation, the population of this once prosperous community has dropped to just about 170 people.

 Bassett (Allen County) Post Office 1900-1930s – 2008 estimated population of 21

 Bavaria/Honek (Saline County) Post Office 1867-1986 – First called Honek, the name changed to Bavaria in 1880.
 Though located on the mainline of the Union Pacific Railroad, Bavaria did not grow.
 By 1910, its population had dropped to 110.
 Through the years, its population continued to decline as people moved to nearby Salina.
 Its post office closed its doors forever on January 1, 1986.
 Today, just a handful of people live in the old town, where several buildings sit abandoned and deteriorating in the elements.

 Bayneville (Sedgwick County) Post Office 1884-1934 – Some houses and ruins remain in the area.

 Beaver (Barton County) Post Office 1919-1992 -A small population remains.

 Belvidere/Glick (Kiowa County) Post Office 1883-1996 – Originally founded as Glick, the name changed to Belvidere in 1890.
 A small population remains.

 Bendena (Doniphan County) Post Office 1886-present – A small community remains along K-20.

-Blackjack (Douglas County) Post Office 1858-1895 – Santa Fe Trail wagon swales, a roadside park, cemetery and the well-preserved battlefield site remain and are open to public.
+Blackjack (Douglas County) Post Office 1858-1895 – Santa Fe Trail wagon swales, a roadside park, cemetery, and the well-preserved battlefield site remain and are open to the public.

 Black Wolf (Ellsworth County) Post Office 1879-1953 – A grain elevator and some other buildings remain.
 Black Wolf is currently on private property.